ahmetaa/zemberek-nlp/normalization/README.md

 - Social media and forum texts
 - Chat, messaging or bot applications
 - Mobil phone keyboards with no or bad spell correction.

+This tool should **not** be used when high accuracy automatic correction is required.

 ### Usage